wkolowski/CoqCat/README.md

  * Universal constructions: initial, terminal and zero objects, products, coproducts, biproducts (both binary and general), equalizers and coequalizers together with more or less of their properties.
 This is one of my greatest accomplishments — after changing, improving and correcting the definitions a gazillion times I'm starting to be pretty sure that they are correct and convenient.
 However, they're not perfect yet: there are issues with coherence conditions.
  * Functors: defined different kinds of functors, proved their properties, defined the category of categories.
  * Natural transformations: defined functor categories, characterized natural isomorphisms.
- * Defined and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.
+ * Defined and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc (or rather I wanted to make an Apartoid-based hierarchy, but it's not done yet).
  * Got some quite useful general tactics:
-   * cat — working with categories in general (it can solve the category laws for many categories)
+   * cat — working with categories in general (it can solve the category laws for many categories).
+It has a reflective component for solving morphism equations.
-   * Tactics for particular categories (sgr, mon, grp, pros, pos etc.) — they can, for example, elegantly destruct objects and morphisms of these categories and perform some simplifications
+   * Tactics for particular categories (sgr, mon, grp, pros, pos etc.) — they can, for example, elegantly destruct objects and morphisms of these categories and perform some simplifications.
+Additionally, reflective tactics for solving semigroup/monoid/group equations are integrated into them.
    * proper — solving instances of proper
    * solve_equiv —  proving that a relation is an equivalence
    * init/term — rewriting with with initial/terminal objects